 But Wise offers more than just currency exchange.
 They now offer their own suite of bank accounts, including Wise Business, a modern business account ideally suited for businesses that handle transactions from abroad, not just the country they reside in, like Etsy stores.

 Wise Business allows you to pay invoices and vendors abroad, lets you receive payments for no extra fee, make batch payments, and integrates with numerous helpful third-party providers, such as Xero (accounting).
-Wise also created a suite of API calls that allows you to automate payments and workflow tasks.

 The Wise business account provides you with banking details for many countries without requiring a local address: the US, UK, New Zealand, Australia, and the Eurozone.

 Also, any international payments you make - be they to pay invoices, manage your payroll, or pay your employees - are made using that famous mid-market exchange rate.
 That makes the process of making international payments way cheaper than rival services like Paypal.
 (Also, your recipient doesn’t need to have a Wise account.)

 Wise even offers its own debit card for its business account (and others), which allows you to pay in local currencies at no charge when traveling, withdraw up to $250 every day for up to 30 days (also free), convert your money at the real mid-market exchange rate, and convert your money to a different currency for only a low conversion fee (from 0.35% and 2.85%).
 For more information on the Wise debit card, check this link.

 The required documents to open a Commercial Access account with Bank Australia vary by the type of organization you represent (LLC, corporation, sole trader).
 But all businesses are required to provide a Business Name Registration Certificate and their ABN.

 To open a Commercial Access business bank account at Bank Australia, simply take the required documents to the nearest Bank Australia branch and ask to speak with an account manager.
 You can find a local branch with this handy branch locator.